Davide-Zamboni/JanusLeaf/app/README.md

 ### Running the Backend

-The app requires the JanusLeaf backend to be running:
+The app requires the JanusLeaf backend to be running.
+See [Backend Documentation](../backend/README.md) for setup.

 ```bash
 cd ../backend